Introduction to Camera Tracking

 Traditionally this process is done using a dedicated camera tracker like Syntheyes.
 But third party software is expensive, and also quite awkward to work with as you have to deal with the whole export/import issue.

 But now, Blender has it's own camera tracker... and it's built right into the program.

-Now you can track a video, add 3d elements and render it, all without ever leaving Blender.
+Now you can track a post, add 3d elements and render it, all without ever leaving Blender.

 Not sure where to go with this tutorial?
-Check out these videos for more camera tracking ideas:
+Check out these posts for more camera tracking ideas: